 Procedure for Formation of Sequence Networks

-We will consider a base MVA and base kV and bring all the reactance to per unit of this base value.
+Secondly consider a base MVA and base kV and bring all the reactance to per unit of this base value.

-Let base MVA be 50 MVA and base kV for generator side be 11kV and transmission side be 220kV.
+Then let base MVA be 50 MVA and base kV for generator side be 11kV and transmission side be 220kV.

-Per unit reactance of generator G1
+At first, per unit reactance of generator G1

-Per unit reactance of generator G2
+Secondly, per unit reactance of generator G2

-Per unit reactance of transformer T1
+Thirdly, per unit reactance of transformer T1

-Per unit reactance of transformer T2
+Fourthly, per unit reactance of transformer T2

-Per unit reactance of transmission line 1
+Finally, per unit reactance of transmission line 1

-There is no data available for the zero sequence reactance of transmission line so we will assume that the zero sequence reactance of the transmission line is 3.5 times of its positive or negative sequence reactance.
+There is no data available for the zero sequence reactance of the transmission line so we will assume that the zero sequence reactance of the transmission line is 3.5 times its positive or negative sequence reactance.

-Per unit reactance of transmission line 2
+Furthermore per unit reactance of transmission line 2

-The neutral reactance of j0.024 pu of G2 and j0.03 pu of T2 will be,
+Then the neutral reactance of j0.024 up of G2 and j0.03 pu of T2 will be,

-Now the sequence network diagrams are drawn below.
+Finally, the sequence network diagrams are drawn below.

 |Equipment||MVA rating||Voltage rating||X1 pu||X2 pu||X0 pu|

 Now considering base MVA of 100MVA and base kV of 11kV for LT (low tension) side and 220kV for HT (high tension) side.
-As, every equipment has the specified ratings of MVA and kV equal to our considered base values so we don’t need to convert them to our base value.
+As, every piece of equipment has the specified ratings of MVA and kV equal to our considered base values so we don’t need to convert them to our base value.

 Now we will form the sequence network as before.

-The sequence networks are drawn below.
+Finally, the sequence networks are drawn below.